Hopeful parents considering in vitro fertilization, commonly referred to as IVF, may wonder about success rates and what they can expect.

 How to increase success rate of IVF

-Crawford shares that the best thing a person can do to increase the success of IVF is to be honest about their family goals with their doctor and ask about expectations in order to make proper decisions in treatment.
+Crawford shares that the best thing a person can do to increase the success of IVF is to be honest about their family goals with their doctor.

 "Healthy behaviors — not smoking cigarettes or marijuana, limiting alcohol, increasing fruits and vegetables, limiting processed foods, getting at least seven hours of sleep each night and stress reduction techniques — are things that can improve outcomes," she says.